ShepherdHub/BlackJack/README.md

 Goals
 -----

 This is a learning project.
-I will be focusing on learning concepts like error handling, dependency management through separating the business layer from the presentation layer, TDD, and the C## language.
+I will be focusing on practicing the following concepts: OOP, error handling, dependency management, maintaining separation of domain logic and presentation logic, TDD, and the C# language.

 Current Rules